-§ 873.330.
+§ 373.270.
 Unknown owners

-873.330.
-Where the court has considered the rights of two or more unknown parties together, the referee shall allocate the portion for such parties to remain undivided.
+873.270.
+Where the court has determined the combined interests of two or more unknown parties, the entire portion of the property allocated to such parties shall remain undivided.

 Comment.
-Section 873.330 supersedes the portion of former Section 763 that required the court to designate an undivided portion for owners whose interests remain "unknown, or are not ascertained."
+Section 873.270 continues the portion of former Section 763 that required the court to designate an undivided portion for owners whose interests remain "unknown, or are not ascertained."
 Cf. Section 872.640 (court authority to consider rights of unknown owners together).
+If during the action an unknown party becomes known, his interest may be determined and his portion of the undivided property may be allocated to him.